GeoSolar Technologies Files S-1 Registration for Spin-Off From Fourth Wave Energy

 SAN JOSE, Calif., May 18, 2021 /PRNewswire/ -- Fourth Wave Energy, Inc. (OTCQB: FWAV) ("Fourth Wave" or the "Company") is pleased to announce that GeoSolar Technologies ("GST") has filed a registration statement with the Securities and Exchange Commission in connection with the spin-off of GST from Fourth Wave.
 Following the spin-off, GST and Fourth Wave will be two separate and independent public companies.

-As part of the spin-off agreement with Fourth Wave, GST received all commercial rights to the GeoSolar Plus technology and patents in exchange for the issuance of approximately four shares of GST common stock for each outstanding common share of Fourth Wave.
+As part of the spin-off agreement with Fourth Wave, GST received all commercial rights to the GeoSolar Plus technology and patents in exchange for the issuance of approximately one share of GST common stock for each outstanding common share of Fourth Wave.

 The GeoSolar Plus ("GSP") system is designed to significantly reduce energy consumption and associated greenhouse gas emissions in residences and commercial buildings, while improving indoor air quality by improving the building envelope, reducing energy loads, and generating on-site renewable solar energy.
 The GSP system is comprised of a number of system components including solar/PV and geothermal and produces more clean energy than it produces with no carbon.